crepeia/wati/_posts/2015-08-17-browserstack-is-helping-us-to-test-new-version.md

 share: true
 ---

 We are pleased to announce that Browserstack is offering us their Live plan for free.
 Why did they do that?
-Our project is open-source and they love to help open-source projects.
+Our project is open-source and they love to support open-source projects.

 ## What is Browser Stack?